-The onboard voltage monitor will scan the following voltages continuously: CPU Cores, Chipset Voltage, Memory Voltage, +3.3V, +5V, +5V Standby, +12V, and -12V (via SuperO Doctor III).
-Once a voltage becomes unstable, it will give a warning or send an error message to the screen.
-Users can adjust the voltage thresholds to define the sensitivity of the voltage monitor.
+An onboard voltage monitor will scan these voltages continuously.
+Once a voltage becomes unstable, a warning is given or an error message is sent to the screen.
+The user can adjust the voltage thresholds to define the sensitivity of the voltage monitor.

-Fan Status Monitor with Firmware Speed Control
+Fan Status Monitor with Firmware Control

 The PC health monitor can check the RPM status of the cooling fans.
-The onboard fans are controlled by Thermal Management via BIOS.
+The onboard CPU and chassis fans are controlled by Thermal Management via BIOS (under Hardware Monitoring in the Advanced Setting).